alihaj00/Manor-Home-Exercise/README.md

 ## What’s included
 - `phase1_scraping.py` — Generic, table-agnostic scraping & normalization (with DRY_RUN stubs).
 - `phase2_load.py` — Postgres loading strategy + audit trail/lineage notes.
-- `Home Exercise.docx` — The original prompt/notes for reference.
+- `Home Exercise.pdf` — The original prompt/notes for reference.

 ## How to review
 Read the code and inline comments.
 The focus is **design**, not execution.